ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 ## Create a git repo and get the starter code
 Use a web browser on your laptop or the RPi to create a new repo on github.com called `spis19-lab06-Name-Name`, for example using [Method 1](http://ucsd-cse-spis-2019.github.io/topics/github_create_repo/#method1).
 When creating the repo import the starter code from this git repo:  [{{ page.starter-code-url }}]({{ page.starter-code-url }}).

 **Note that you must keep your git repo updated with the latest version of your code because your code will be erased from the RPi at the end of the lab session.
 This is to ensure that the hardware is ready for use by the next group.
-So don't forget to push your code to the online repo at the end of the lab, and preferably also a few times during the lab (as accidentally resetting the RPi may cause you to corrupt the SD card, which destroys all your data).**
+So don't forget to push your code to the online repo at the end of the lab.
+However, you should push your code repeatedly during the lab.
+If you accidentally wire things up wrong, you may reset the RPi.
+This could result in a corrupted SD card, meaning all your data was lost.
+So back up to github frequently.**